SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Interaction Difﬁculty Modiﬁers
 See pages 84–85 for additional information and modiﬁers.
-Base Diﬃculty: 10 or target’s Knowledge or willpower Situation
+Base Difficulty: 10 or target’s Knowledge or willpower Situation
 Modiﬁer
 Target is friendly or trusting